Aimy in a Cage: Release

 Aimy in a Cage premiered at the Portland Film Festival in September 2015 where it was awarded the Director's Prize winner.
 It was released to video on demand and on DVD on January 8, 2016.

 Reception

-Rotten Tomatoes reports that 50% of six surveyed critics gave the film a positive review.
-Andrew L. Urban of Urban Cinefile] wrote, "It is an idiosyncratic, unique and brave film; while Jackson may draw inspiration from Terry Gilliam, Ken Russell, and David Lynch, he copies none of them."
-On Irish Film Critic, Alex Saveliev speculated that it was possibly meant as an allegory, a parable, or a "statement on the collapse of the nuclear family", but wrote that it "fail[ed] to elicit much more than a pounding headache".
+Rotten Tomatoes reports that 60% of five surveyed critics gave the film a positive review.
+Andrew L. Urban of Urban Cinefile wrote, "It is an idiosyncratic, unique and brave film; while Jackson may draw inspiration from Terry Gilliam, Ken Russell, and David Lynch, he copies none of them."
 John Noonan of Filmink rated it 15/20 and called it "a Lynchian neon fairy-tale" about sexism and mental health.
-Courney Button of Starburst rated it 1/10 stars and wrote, "Aimy in a Cage is an annoying frenzy of a film that will push your patience further than any film should."
+Elias Savada of Film International wrote, "Jackson shows incredible control over the bedazzling micro-budget production as a first time feature director."
+Courtney Button of Starburst rated it 1/10 stars and wrote, "Aimy in a Cage is an annoying frenzy of a film that will push your patience further than any film should."